dxdxdt/proone/doc/htbt.md

      └─┘             └─┘
 ```

-The Hand-over session is initiated by the authoritive host when furthur the
+The Hand-over session is initiated by the authoritative host when further the
-subsmissive host should request further instructions from another authroitive
+submissive host should request further instructions from another authoritative
 host.
 The request is served in the background and the connection continues.
 The
 possible status response: